The Best Hikes in LA

 Bridge to Nowhere

-If you are looking for an adventure then the Bridge to Nowhere is one of the best hikes in LA.
+If you are looking for an adventure then the Bridge to Nowhere is one of the best hikes in Los Angeles.
 It isn't an easy task as it involves 6 hours of traversing through rough, rocky terrain and crossing at least 4 rivers in ankle- to knee-deep water.

 It does have its rewards of crossing a historic and dramatic bridge that once served as a connecting road over the San Gabriel River.